 Course Title Units

-CD 123 Principles and Practices of Prog and Curriculum for Young Chil
+CD 123 Principles and Practices of Progr

+and Curriculum for Young Child dren 3

 CD 125 Child Growth and Development 3

 CD 130 Curriculum: Design and

 Implementation 3

 CD 131 Child, Family and Community 3

 CD 134 Health, Safety and Nutrition of

 Young Children 3

 CD 153 Teaching in a Diverse Society 3

 CD 212 Practicum in Early Childhood

 Education 3

 CD 213 Observation and Assessment 3

-Total Units for Major (6 units may y
+Total Units for Major (6 units may у

 be double-counted with GE) 24

 Total Units for CSU GE

 or IGETC-CSU 37-39

 Total Transferable Elective Units 3-5

 Total Units for Degree 60

-II.
+III.
 CHILD DEVELOPMENT

-The child development curriculum is designed to prepare students for employment as teachers, directors and aides in preschools and child care centers, including infant/toddler and extended day facilities.
+The Child Development curriculum is designed to prepare students for employment as teachers, directors and aides in preschools and child care centers, including infant/toddler and extended day facilities.
 The curriculum is also appropriate for parents, administrators, health care professionals, and others working with children.
 Course work meets the educational components of the Department of Social Services license regulations for child care programs.
-The degree meets the educational requirements of the Teacher, Master Teacher and Site Supervisor Child Development Permits.
+The degree meets the Title 5 Department of Education educational requirements of the Assistant, Associate, Teacher, Master Teacher and Site Supervisor Child Development Permits.
 The curriculum meets lower division course preparation for students planning to obtain a bachelor's degree in Child Development at most CSU campuses.